-9.4 Net Erosion-Accretion Trends: August 2007 - January 2008
+9.4 Net Erosion-Accretion Trends: January - July 2008

-The net trend for the entire six-month period August 2007 to January 2008 was significant erosion across the entire 1 km stretch of beach.
-Referring to Figure 9.7, from 6^{th} July 2007 to 13^{th} January 2008, the 1000 m length of beach at Narrowneck eroded a net volume of approximately -48,600 m3 between the elevations of -0.5 and +0.7 m AHD, equating to approximately -48.1 m3 of erosion per metre of shoreline.
-It can be seen from Figure 9.7, that along the entire beach, the vertical beachface elevation was eroded by well in excess of 1 m over a beach width of 20 m to 30 m.
-The extensive erosion experienced throughout the current monitoring period was predominantly the result of three separate storm events which occurred in August, September and December/January.
+The net trend for the entire six-month period January - July 2008 was modest accretion along the entire 1 km stretch of beach.
+Referring to Figure 9.7, from 12^{th} January 2008 to 13^{th} July 2008, the 1000 m length of beach at Narrowneck accreted a net volume of +8,523 m3, equating to +8.4 m3 per metre of shoreline.
+It can be seen from Figure 9.7 that the area of greatest accretion was south of Narrowneck, where the beachface was observed to increase in vertical elevation by up to 1 m over a beach width of approximately 20 m.
+In the lee of the Narrowneck reef and further north, only mild net accretion was observed to occur during the current six month monitoring period.